johannschopplich/unlazy/docs/advanced/build-flags.md

 ## Disable Hash Decoding <Badge type="info" text="^0.10.0" />

-unlazy ships with the [BlurHash](/placeholders/blurhash) and [ThumbHash](/placeholders/thumbhash) decoding algorithms to decode the hash values into images.

-In case your project does not use these placeholders, you can disable the hash decoding algorithms to reduce the bundle size.
-Use the following build flags to tree-shake the hash decoding algorithms:

-- `__UNLAZY_HASH_DECODING__`: This flag is set to `true` by default.
+unlazy includes [BlurHash](/placeholders/blurhash) and [ThumbHash](/placeholders/thumbhash) decoding algorithms (from `fast-blurhash` and `thumbhash` packages).
+If your project doesn't use hash-based placeholders, you can exclude these dependencies entirely:

+- `__UNLAZY_HASH_DECODING__`: Set to `false` to tree-shake hash decoding code.
+Default is `true`.

+When disabled, the bundler removes:
+- BlurHash and ThumbHash decoding libraries
+- Hash-related code paths in `lazyLoad()`
+- Associated dependencies from the final bundle

 ::: warning
-This will only tree-shake the BlurHash and ThumbHash decoding algorithms when using the [`lazyLoad`](/api/lazy-load) method.

-If you use either `unlazy/blurhash` or `unlazy/thumbhash` sub-path imports directly, the decoding algorithms will still be bundled.
+This flag only affects the main entry point.
+If you directly import `unlazy/blurhash` or `unlazy/thumbhash`, those modules will still be bundled regardless of this flag.
 :::

 ## Disable Client Logging <Badge type="info" text="^0.10.2" />